Sunday, June 16, 2019

 "Nearly 25 years ago, former prime minister Brian Mulroney was headed to work, sitting in the back of his limousine as it headed down Sussex Drive.
 As the car passed the Royal Canadian Mint Mulroney gazed out the window and was startled to discover construction workers busy dismantling the magnificent stone architecture at the 1908 building.
 "Stop the car" Mulroney told his driver.The prime minister got out and asked the workers just what they thought they were doing.
 The men explained they had been sent by Public Works.
 Mulroney bluntly gave them a new work order.
 "You can put your tools down, guys, because you're not doing it."
 The prime minister then called the Minister of Public Works and told him to halt the deconstruction."

-8.)
+6.)
 Postal Station K, 2384 Yonge Street, Toronto - The former Montgomery's Tavern, where William Lyon Mackenzie organized the Upper Canada Rebellion.
-The original building now has huge holes in the walls, and a high-rise condominium is under construction, type in "2384 Yonge Street Toronto" on the Internet to see the devastation.

-9.)
+7.)
 The Dominion Astronomical Observatory, Carling Avenue, Ottawa - The main observatory and surrounding buildings are part of the Central Experimental Farm National Historical Site of Canada.
 During the year 1965 my schoolmates and I visited the Farm during a field trip; we all had a chance to use the Dominion Observatory telescope.
-The telescope was removed from the building, and the Chretien government wanted to demolish the site because of "budget cuts."
-Perhaps back in 1995 there were already plans in motion to build a new Civic Hospital on the grounds of the Observatory campus.
+The telescope was removed from the building, and the government wanted to demolish the site because of budget cuts.

 No comments: